k0rd/WorldRefill/README.md

 	* The barebones for Temple and Living trees are there, the problem with Temple is that it spawns the shape and the path but not traps, or objects in the temple.
 Living tree also needs to be looked at when i get time.

-	* There is a new cs file called AdvancedRegen.cs, this is to handle more complicated regeneration and will be used to handle the temple and other bigger structures, this is due to limitations of Terraria's code so i may need to manually edit it myself in order for the generation to work in non-natural environments.